panoc/NetWatchda/README.md

 # 📟 netwatchda

-**netwatchd** is a lightweight, POSIX-compliant shell daemon for **OpenWrt routers** that monitors both internet connectivity and local LAN devices.
+**netwatchda** is a lightweight, POSIX-compliant shell daemon for **OpenWrt routers** that monitors both internet connectivity and local LAN devices.
 It sends **real-time outage and recovery alerts** directly to your **Discord channel** using webhooks.

 Designed for reliability, minimal resource usage, and zero bloat.